IBM/event-automation/_ep_1.0/04-security/01-managing-access.md

    https://<login_url_domain>/logout/callback
    ```

-8. Retrieve the `subject` value of your user either from your OIDC provider, or by logging into the {{site.data.reuse.ep_name}} UI by adding `/auth/protected/userinfo` to the URL.
+8. Retrieve the `subject` value of your user either from your OIDC provider, or by logging in to the {{site.data.reuse.ep_name}} UI by adding `/auth/protected/userinfo` to the URL.
 9. Run the following command to edit the secret `<custom-resource-name>-ibm-ep-user-roles` to [manage the user roles](../user-roles).

    ```bash